 Here’s how to use hydrogen peroxide to bleach hair and give it that sun-kissed summer look any time of the year or give your hair those red and blonde highlights that you have always admired on your neighbor’s hair.

-1. Prepare your hair for bleaching
+1. Prepare your hair with Shampoo/Conditioner

 Before lightening your hair with hydrogen peroxide, you should first ensure that it is clean.
 Shampoo and condition the hair to get rid of natural oils and grime as well as traces of chemicals from hair products.